 - “I’ve got coronavirus symptoms, should I stop taking my medicine for Crohn’s or Colitis?” (specific recommendations provided)

 - “What should I do if I think I’m having a Crohn’s or Colitis flare-up?”

 - “I have questions about my risk level”

-- “Will I be able to have the COVID-19 vaccine when it is available?”
+- “Will I still be able to have my infusion?”

 - “Dexamethasone (a steroid) as a treatment for COVID-19”